The Reliable Betrayal

 6. The Cognitive Blind Spot Deliberately position betrayers in roles that exploit players’ inherent cognitive biases.
 We naturally trust authority figures, helpers, the vulnerable.
 When the king’s young page who’s been assisting the party turns out to be the mastermind, it works because players automatically assigned him low status in their mental hierarchy.
 You didn’t trick them; they tricked themselves, and part of them knew it all along.

 The art lies in making these techniques subtle enough that attentive players feel rewarded for their perception, while inattentive players still experience the satisfaction of retroactive recognition.
-You don’t need to fool all of the players all of the time—you’re trying to create a scenario where different levels of player engagement are all rewarded, albeit differently.
+You don’t need to fool all of the players all of the time, but you’re trying to create a scenario where different levels of player engagement are all rewarded, albeit differently.

 The true masters of this craft recognize that what matters isn’t whether players consciously identify the betrayal beforehand, but whether they subconsciously register enough discordant notes that the revelation feels like the perfect final chord rather than a random key-change.